 Keyword Research Tools

 Another paid option is to use a dedicated keyword research tool.
-My personal favorite is SEMrush.
+My personal favourite is SEMrush.
 If you don’t use it, you should.

 There are loads of keyword research tools on the market.
 If you are thinking of investing in one, just make sure that you reach out to the developers to ensure that the keyword volume data will stay intact.